glesica/NKLandscapes.jl/README.md

 NKLandscapes is listed in the Julia package index, so installation of the most recent release is as simple as `Pkg.add("NKLandscapes")`.

+The library is still under heavy development, and it has not (yet) been fully documented.
+We are making good progress, however, so many functions available already have documentation available when running in the Julia REPL.

 ## Tests

 If the package has been installed using Julia's package management tools, the